"…an unforgettable journey of exploration, discovery and triumph."

 North America

-The journey ends in Miami, Florida where the racers know the finish line is just the beginning of their amazing journey.
+The journey ends beachside, in sunny Miami, Florida—the one final finish line between them and the end of their amazing, epic journey.

 Photos from Mark Conlon